Social Security Bridge Strategy

 In general, social security is the best longevity insurance out there.

 If the higher earner defers taking social security, you get cost of living adjustments on the guaranteed delayed retirement credits.
-As you may know, the surviving spouse gets to keep the higher of the two social security payments.
-So in a couple, the odds of one spouse surviving into their 90’s90spretty good.
+As you may know, the surviving spouse keeps the higher of the two social security payments.
+So, in a couple, the odds of one spouse surviving into their 90s are pretty good.
 Especially if you are rich and intelligent, you would not be reading this if you weren’t!

 What is your bridge strategy to optimize social security?